GroksParty/GrokOrchestrator/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
-Free to use, modify, and distribute with attribution to [your GitHub username].
+Free to use, modify, and distribute with attribution to [GroksParty].

 ## Contributing
 Fork this repo, enhance the code (e.g., add personas, real API integration), and submit a PR!
 Let’s make Groks Party even wilder.